 Legal Advice Centre Online session COVID-19

-Between the 21st April 2020 and the 30th June 2020, we brought our Legal Advice Centre advice sessions online focusing on three specific areas which we identified as being high priority for a large number of people:
+From the 21st April 2020, we brought our Legal Advice Centre advice sessions online focusing on three specific areas which we identified as being high priority for a large number of people:

 Landlord and Tenant Advice During COVID-19

 - Rights of tenants if they are unable to pay their rent

 - How do tenant repairs work during this time

 - Rights of owners if they are unable to pay their mortgages

 - How to claim universal credit

 - Child Arrangements Orders